Juliuszz666/PDSC/Text_processing/readme.md

-Simple text processing
+# Simple Text Processing

-Takes input text from stdin and reverses order of words in line and then prints reversed and processed lines.
+This program takes input text from stdin and reverses the order of words in each line.
+It then prints the reversed and processed lines.

-To avoid memory I made simple shell script to enable automatic testing (running valgrind multiple times with rand malloc, saving outputs to text file, counting valgrind runs without errors)
+To avoid memory issues, I have created a simple shell script that enables automatic testing.
+The script runs `valgrind` multiple times with random `malloc` calls, saves the outputs to a text file, and counts the number of `valgrind` runs without errors.

-**MAKEFILE COMMANDS**
+## Makefile Commands

-*make normal* - creates a program without random malloc
+- `make normal`: Creates a program without random `malloc` calls.
-*make random* - creates a program with random NULL injection
+- `make random`: Creates a program with random `NULL` injection.
-*make clean* - also removes valgrind report
+- `make clean`: Removes the `valgrind` report.
-*make test* - runs a shell script and removes previous valgrind report
+- `make test`: Runs the shell script and removes the previous `valgrind` report.